ryzheboka/taskana-doc/new-doc-structure/first-example/docs/contributor-guide/new-content/backend-guidelines copy.md

 Exceptions should be logged (including the call stack) with level ERROR or WARNING if they are caught and swallowed.

 The correct syntax to log an exception including its stack is

+    LOGGER.error("Error doing something ", e);

+    If we create and throw an exception, a log record should be written (w/o Exception stack) indicating the reason for the exception.

+    Logging an exception without stack is done via

+    LOGGER.error("Throwing exception {} because something bad happened", e.getClass().getName());

+    Avoid print just the cause of the exception getCause() or the message getMessage().
+We should send the whole exception.